 Credit Card vs. Cash: Which to Use

-Credit cards can offer a number of benefits, like the ability to earn points or miles on qualifying purchases, but sometimes it makes more sense to use cash.
+When you reach into your wallet to make a purchase, you may find yourself wondering whether to use cash or credit.
+Credit cards can offer several benefits, such as the ability to earn points or miles on qualifying purchases, but sometimes it may make more sense to simply use cash.
 Let’s look at the pros and cons of each and when you might choose cash over credit.

-Like any payment method, using credit cards has both benefits and drawbacks.
+Like any payment method, using a credit card has its benefits and drawbacks.

 Pros of using a credit card instead of cash

-Peace of mind: The Fair Credit Billing Act (FCBA) protects consumers’ right to dispute credit card billing errors – such as being charged twice for a single purchase by mistake.
+Peace of mind: The Fair Credit Billing Act (FCBA) protects consumers’ right to dispute credit card billing errors — such as being charged twice for a single purchase by mistake.
 You’re also only responsible for up to $50 in unauthorized charges if you report the charges within 60 days of your billing statement.
-Some card issuers, like Citi, also offer $0 liability on unauthorized charges.
+Citi card members are responsible for $0 on unauthorized charges.

-Build creditworthiness: Using your credit card responsibly and making on-time payments can help you build credit.
+Building creditworthiness: Using your credit card responsibly and making on-time payments can help you build credit, which may help when applying for a loan or a higher credit limit.

 Cons of using a credit card instead of cash

 Interest and fees: If you don’t pay your full statement balance each month, you could accrue interest.
-Some actions, like missing your payment due date, can result in fees and interest charges.
+Some actions, like missing your payment due date, can result in extra fees and higher interest charges.

 When to consider using a credit card

-You're worried about cash getting lost or stolen: If your credit card is lost or stolen, you’re usually not responsible for unauthorized transactions.
-The same is not true for cash.
+You’re worried about cash getting lost or stolen: If your credit card is lost or stolen, you’re usually not responsible for unauthorized transactions.
+If you lose your cash, it’s gone for good.

-You want to use your card's benefits: If you have a rewards credit card that lets you earn points, miles or cash back on qualifying purchases, it can make sense to use your credit card for purchases.
+You want to use your card’s benefits: If you have a rewards credit card that lets you earn points, miles or cash back on qualifying purchases, it can make sense to use that specific credit card when checking out.

 Pros of using cash instead of a credit card